NCIP/iso21090/README.md

-Welcome to the ISO21090 Localization Common Library Project!
+Welcome to the ISO 21090 Localization Common Library Project!
 ==============================================================

 The ISO 21090 Healthcare Data Type Standard provides a set of data type definitions for representing and exchanging basic concepts that are commonly encountered in healthcare environments in support of information exchange in the healthcare environment, and specifies a collection of healthcare related data types suitable for use in a number of health-related information environments.